Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Neural Honeytrace

-Based on the theoretical analysis, we design a robust plug-and-play watermarking framework, Neural Honeytrace.
-Specifically, Neural Honeytrace addresses the following challenges faced by existing watermarking methods:

-\begin{enumerate}[left=0pt, label=\textbullet] \item \textbf{Flexibility} Based on \textbf{Q1-A1}, the transmitted watermark information is the similarity score, thus we design Neural Honeytrace as a plug-and-play manner by directly calculating the feature similarity score and embedding it into output logits, offering the flexibility for seamless removal or modification post-deployment. \item \textbf{Robustness} Based on \textbf{Q2-A2} and \textbf{Q3-A3}, limited channel capacity and noise tolerance lead to transmission failure, thus we introduce the similarity-guided label flipping strategy, which embeds watermark information in label distributions and enables multi-step transmission, improving transmission success rates. \end{enumerate}

-Fig.~\ref{fig:3} provides an overview of the workflow of generic model extraction attacks and Neural Honeytrace.
-For Neural Honeytrace, the watermarking process consists of four steps.
-Step 1: defenders initially select watermarks from the watermark pool (e.g., random watermark, semantic watermark, and composite watermark etc.).
-Step 2: the target model extracts the watermark features and query features respectively and makes predictions on the query samples.
-Step 3: Neural Honeytrace calculates the similarity of these two features and embeds the similarity into the predictions by mixing the reference logits (target logits of watermarking) and the original logits following the similarity value.
-Step 4: Neural Honeytrace establishes a probability-guided label-flipping matrix according to the similarity.
-By encoding similarity values into the distribution of different queries, this matrix enables multi-step watermarking transmission, which is robust under hard-label scenarios and against adaptive attacks.
+Based on Insights 1 and 2, we propose Neural Honeytrace, a robust plug-and-play watermarking framework.
+Fig.~\ref{fig:3} illustrates the overall pipeline of Neural Honeytrace, which performs watermarking in four steps.
+(1) The defender samples watermarks from a predefined watermark pool.
+(2) Given a query, the target model extracts both watermark features and query features and produces the original prediction.
+(3) Neural Honeytrace computes the similarity between watermark and query features, and embeds this similarity into the output by interpolating reference logits with the original logits.
+(4) Based on the similarity, a probability-guided label-flipping matrix is constructed, which encodes similarity information into the output distributions across multiple queries, enabling multi-step watermark transmission.

-For ownership statement, defenders use watermarked samples to query the suspicious model and perform a hypothesis test.
-According to Eq.~\ref{eq:0.1}, given the watermark success rate, if the total number of watermarked samples is lager than the lower bound, then the suspicious model can be considered \textit{statistically significant as having a watermark}.
+For ownership verification, the defender queries a suspicious model using watermarked samples and conducts a hypothesis test.
+As shown in Eq.~\ref{eq:0.1}, if the number of queries exceeds the required lower bound under a given watermark success rate, the presence of the watermark can be established with statistical significance.